Do you suspect that you’d be better off if you were being creative, but can’t seem to get around to it?

 Freshly squeezed orange juice, an array of tropical fruits, toast, oatmeal, granola, and yogurt are available every day.
 And, delicious Oaxacan coffee is served in the beautiful dining room, with views of front and back gardens.

-In the evening, the chef at the Casa will prepare a special cena for us - a family-style dinner - on many of the evenings.
+Dinners at the Casa are wonderful!
+The chef prepares special cenas for us - family-style dinners - on many of the evenings.
 Family style dinners at the Casa consist of salad, soup, a Mexican specialty, and dessert!

 The chef specializes in Oaxaca home-style cooking in all of its savory (but not too spicy) variety, including Oaxaca's famous moles.
 Yum!!